Oxford Lane Capital Corp. (NASDAQ:OXLC) Declares Monthly Dividend of $0.08

 Oxford Lane Capital Corp.
-(NASDAQ:OXLC – Get Free Report) announced a monthly dividend on Thursday, January 25th, NASDAQ reports.
-Shareholders of record on Tuesday, April 16th will be paid a dividend of 0.08 per share by the investment management company on Tuesday, April 30th.
+(NASDAQ:OXLC – Get Free Report) declared a monthly dividend on Thursday, January 25th, NASDAQ reports.
+Shareholders of record on Tuesday, April 16th will be given a dividend of 0.08 per share by the investment management company on Tuesday, April 30th.
 This represents a $0.96 annualized dividend and a yield of 18.97%.
-The ex-dividend date of this dividend is Monday, April 15th.
+The ex-dividend date is Monday, April 15th.

 Oxford Lane Capital Stock Down 1.0 %

-A number of institutional investors have recently modified their holdings of OXLC.
-Sunbelt Securities Inc. purchased a new position in Oxford Lane Capital in the 1st quarter valued at about $31,000.
-Money Concepts Capital Corp purchased a new position in Oxford Lane Capital in the 4th quarter valued at about $34,000.
-Tower Research Capital LLC TRC lifted its stake in Oxford Lane Capital by 914,200.0% in the 1st quarter.
-Tower Research Capital LLC TRC now owns 9,143 shares of the investment management company’s stock valued at $48,000 after buying an additional 9,142 shares in the last quarter.
-Cetera Advisor Networks LLC purchased a new position in Oxford Lane Capital in the 4th quarter valued at about $53,000.
-Finally, Kingsview Wealth Management LLC purchased a new position in Oxford Lane Capital in the 2nd quarter valued at about $64,000.
-6.74% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the stock.
+Sunbelt Securities Inc. purchased a new stake in shares of Oxford Lane Capital during the first quarter valued at $31,000.
+Money Concepts Capital Corp purchased a new stake in Oxford Lane Capital in the fourth quarter worth about $34,000.
+Tower Research Capital LLC TRC lifted its stake in Oxford Lane Capital by 914,200.0% in the first quarter.
+Tower Research Capital LLC TRC now owns 9,143 shares of the investment management company’s stock worth $48,000 after acquiring an additional 9,142 shares during the period.
+Cetera Advisor Networks LLC purchased a new stake in Oxford Lane Capital in the fourth quarter worth about $53,000.
+Finally, Kingsview Wealth Management LLC purchased a new stake in Oxford Lane Capital in the second quarter worth about $64,000.
+6.74% of the stock is owned by hedge funds and other institutional investors.

 Oxford Lane Capital Corp. is a close ended fund launched and managed by Oxford Lane Management LLC.
 It invests in fixed income securities.
 The fund primarily invests in securitization vehicles which in turn invest in senior secured loans made to companies whose debt is rated below investment grade or is unrated.